aerenchyma/poem-generation/README.md

 This is basically a bunch of awesome and fun tools built by [Allison Parrish](https://www.decontextualize.com/), repackaged and amended in various ways for this particular use.
 Very grateful for the availability of all this cool stuff she's shared.

-Also thanks to [Liza Daly](https://lizadaly.com/) who suggested I try NaPoGenMo in the first place.
+Also major thanks to [Liza Daly](https://lizadaly.com/) who suggested I try NaPoGenMo in the first place.

 Highly recommend checking out both their work.
 Both of them remind me why I like computers.